 For the most part, the MacBook Air and MacBook Pro laptops have the same keyboard.
 They use Apple’s backlit Magic Keyboard and a massive Force Touch trackpad.
 You can adjust the brightness behind the keys and use gestures and pressure-sensitive clicks with the trackpad.

-You may have seen Apple’s flashy Touch Bar on some MacBooks.
-This bar is essentially a thin strip with an organic light-emitting diode (OLED) touch screen.
-It can show normal function keys like F1, F2, etc., but it also has dynamic buttons that change based on what you’re doing.
-If you’re editing a document, it might give you spell-check suggestions or let you select your text color from a large rainbow gradient.
-If you’re just browsing the web, it might show you your bookmarks or shortcuts to other apps.
+You may have seen Apple’s Touch Bar on older MacBook Pro models.
+This bar was essentially a thin strip with an organic light-emitting diode (OLED) touch screen.
+It could show normal function keys like F1, F2, etc., but it also had dynamic buttons that changed based on what you were doing.
+If you were editing a document, it might give you spell-check suggestions or let you select your text color from a large rainbow gradient.

 Ports